Dhruv-194/Ecommerce-boilerplate/README.md

 ## My Attempt -
-- Created a basic Login/Register Components Page
+- Created a basic UI of Login/Register Components Page
+- Intialized the authentication of user using the given API endpoints
 - Created a Products Components Page which shows the list of the products after fetching from the API
 - Created a Product Detail Component page which displays the detail of the product after fetching from the API